Strategic Leadership Team

 He has served across the Humberside region going on to undertake a variety of roles in the Service including training, operations, safety and support functions.

-Director of Emergency Response - Niall McKiniry
+Director of Service Improvement - Niall McKiniry

 Niall joined the Service in 1995 and has served at various fire stations including Bridlington, East Hull, Scunthorpe and Hull Central in addition to a variety of specialist roles at Service Headquarters.